ozwillo/ozwillo-datacore/README.md

 Here are such clients that might help you :

-- A **Java proxy-like cached client built on the CXF service engine** is provided by the ozwillo-datacore-rest-cxf subproject.
-Use it by [loading its Spring](https://github.com/ozwillo/ozwillo-datacore/blob/master/ozwillo-datacore-rest-cxf/src/main/resources/ozwillo-datacore-rest-client-context.xml) and injecting DatacoreCachedClient using ```@Autowired private DatacoreCachedClient datacoreApi;``` like done in [this test](https://github.com/ozwillo/ozwillo-datacore/blob/master/ozwillo-datacore-rest-cxf/src/test/java/org/ozwillo/datacore/rest/api/client/DatacoreApiCXFClientTest.java).
+- A **Java JAXRS 2 proxy-like cached client built on the CXF service engine** is provided by the [ozwillo-datacore-rest-cxf](https://github.com/ozwillo/ozwillo-datacore/blob/master/ozwillo-datacore-rest-cxf) subproject.
+Use it by [loading its Spring](https://github.com/ozwillo/ozwillo-datacore/blob/master/ozwillo-datacore-rest-cxf/src/main/resources/oasis-datacore-rest-client-context.xml) and injecting DatacoreCachedClient using ```@Autowired private DatacoreCachedClient datacoreApi;``` like done in [this test](https://github.com/ozwillo/ozwillo-datacore/blob/master/ozwillo-datacore-rest-cxf/src/test/java/org/oasis/datacore/rest/api/client/DatacoreApiCXFClientTest.java).

 - A **simpler Java client built on Spring 4 with REST Template** is provided, along with a similar Kernel client, by the [ozwillo-java-spring-integration](https://github.com/ozwillo/ozwillo-java-spring-integration) top-level project.
-See how the portal [uses it to query geographical Resource](https://github.com/ozwillo/ozwillo-portal/blob/master/portal-parent/ozwillo-portal-front/src/main/java/org/ozwillo_eu/portal/core/mongo/dao/geo/GeographicalAreaCache.java#L226) and [how he configures it](https://github.com/ozwillo/ozwillo-portal/blob/master/portal-parent/ozwillo-portal-front/src/main/resources/application.yml#L88).
+See how the portal [uses it to query geographical Resource](https://github.com/ozwillo/ozwillo-portal/blob/master/portal-parent/ozwillo-portal-front/src/main/java/org/oasis_eu/portal/core/mongo/dao/geo/GeographicalAreaCache.java#L226) and [how it configures it](https://github.com/ozwillo/ozwillo-portal/blob/master/portal-parent/ozwillo-portal-front/src/main/resources/application.yml#L88).

 - If it doesn't suit you, **other Java service engines** (such as Jersey, RESTEasy) may be used in similar fashion, though some features (HTTP ETag-based caching, generic query request) require developing interceptors / handlers / filters.
 Otherwise, the **Java JAXRS web client** works well with the DatacoreApi and allows to do everything, though it is a bit more "barebone".